chec/sanity-template-commercejs/README.md

 SENDGRID_API_KEY=XXXXXX
 ```
 3. Update all the `XXXXXX` values, here's where to find each:
-  - `SANITY_PROJECT_ID` - You can grab this after you've initalized Sanity, either from the `studio/sanity.json` file, or from your Sanity Manage dashboard
+  - `SANITY_PROJECT_ID` - You can grab this after you've initalized Sanity, either from the `studio/sanity.json` file,
+    or from your Sanity Manage dashboard
   - `SANITY_API_TOKEN` - Generate an API token for your Sanity project.
-Access your project from the Sanity Manage dashboard, and navigate to: "Settings" -> "API" -> "Add New Token" button.
+Access your project from the Sanity Manage
+    dashboard, and navigate to: "Settings" -> "API" -> "Add New Token" button.
 Make sure you give `read + write` access!
+  - `NEXT_PUBLIC_CHEC_PUBLIC_KEY` - You can grab this from your Chec merchant account, under "Developer" -> "API keys &
+    CORS". _(Note: Use the public sandbox key for testing and when you're ready to go live, switch to the public live
+    key)_
   - `KLAVIYO_API_KEY` - Create a Private API Key from your Klaviyo Account "Settings" -> "API Keys"
   - `MAILCHIMP_API_KEY` - Create an API key from "Account -> "Extras" -> API Keys
   - `MAILCHIMP_SERVER` - This is the server your account is from.
-It's in the URL when logged in and at the end of your API Key
+It's in the URL when logged in and at the end of your
+    API Key
   - `SENDGRID_API_KEY` - Create an API key from "Settings" -> "API Keys" with "Restricted Access" to only "Mail Send"

 <br />